-Optimal needle thickness also depends on a range of factors including the type of injection (intravenous or intramuscular) and the place of injection.
-If a needle is too thin it gets damaged (dull) much easier than thicker needles during production, storage, transportation and use.
+Optimal needle thickness also depends on a range of factors, including the type of injection (intravenous or intramuscular) and the place of injection.
+If a needle is too thin, it gets damaged (dull) much easier than thicker needles during production, storage, transportation and use.
 A damaged needle is identified by the excessive skin tension at the time of puncture.
-An undamaged needle practically slides through the skin and muscles during injection, while with a dull needle the user feels when the needle penetrates the skin surface and the vein wall.
-When a dull needle is used the skin does not get punctured until tangible effort is applied, and when the needle finally pierces the skin this happens suddenly and jerkily, accompanied by a painful sensation.
-Passage of the needle through the vain wall is similar but even more painful.
-Even if the user obtains the needles undamaged, thin needles are easily damaged during preparation of the drug, which is sometimes stirred with the needle tip.
-When a filter is used it is common to draw the solution through the needle with its tip touching the filter.
+An undamaged needle practically slides through the skin and muscles during injection, while with a dull needle, the user feels when the needle penetrates the skin surface and the vein wall.
+When a dull needle is used, the skin is not punctured until tangible effort is applied.
+When the needle finally pierces the skin this happens suddenly and jerkily, accompanied by a painful sensation.
+Passage of the needle through the vein wall is similar but even more painful.
+Even if the user obtains the needles undamaged, thin needles are easily damaged during preparation of the drug, when stirred with the needle tip.
+When a filter is used, it is common to draw the solution through the needle with its tip touching the filter.
 This also may lead to dulling of the needle.
 The needle also gets dull as a result of difficulties with finding a vein, which are experienced by the majority of people with long history of drug use.
 Multiple punctures of skin in search for a vein leads to the needle tip damage.
-The thinner the needle the easier it is to damage.
+The thinner the needle, the easier it is to damage.

-Vein blood is thicker than arterial blood and it gets even thicker as a result of stimulant use.
-This makes it more difficult to draw back blood in order to make sure the vein is punctured.
+Vein blood is thicker than arterial blood, and it gets even thicker as a result of stimulant use.
+This makes it more difficult to draw back blood to ensure the vein is punctured.

-Use of pharmaceutical drugs may lead to clogging of needle with unsolvable particles or slow passage through the needle due to excessive thickness of the solution.
+Use of pharmaceutical drugs may lead to clogging of needle with insoluble particles or slow passage through the needle due to excessive thickness of the solution.
 This makes the use of needles thinner than 27G impractical.
-Thus the use of thicker needles often reduces the number of failed attempts to inject and, ultimately, causes less damage to tissues than thinner needles.
-It is recommended that programmes stock needles of different thickness, as preferences of clients vary significantly depending on the length of drug use, mode of preparation and type of the preferred drug.
+Thus, the use of thicker needles often reduces the number of failed attempts to inject and, ultimately, causes less damage to tissues than thinner needles.
+It is recommended that programmes stock needles of different thicknesses.
+Clients’ preferences vary significantly depending on the length of drug use, mode of preparation and prefered drug type.

 CLM Focus: Technical Specifications of Injecting Equipment